Cutlery-Drawer/simh/doc/pdp11_doc.rst

     SET RQn RA90                  Set type to RA90
     SET RQn RA92                  Set type to RA92
-    SET RQn RRD40                 Set type to RRD40 (CD-ROM) SET RQn RAUSER{=n}            Set type to RA82 with n MB's SET -L RQn RAUSER{=n}         Set type to RA82 with n LBN's
+    SET RQn RRD40                 Set type to RRD40 (CD-ROM) SET RQn RAUSER{=n}            Set type to RA82 with n MBs SET -L RQn RAUSER{=n}         Set type to RA82 with n LBNs

 The type options can be used only when a unit is not attached to a file.
 RAUSER is a "user specified" disk;
-the user can specify the size of the disk in either MB (1000000 bytes) or logical block numbers (LBN's, 512 bytes each).
+the user can specify the size of the disk in either MB (1000000 bytes) or logical block numbers (LBNs, 512 bytes each).
 The minimum size is 5MB; the maximum size is 2GB without extended file support, 1TB with extended file support.

 Units can be set ``ENABLED`` or ``DISABLED``.